yep/eth-tweet/README.md

 The service provides basic Twitter-like functionality to tweet messages of up to 160 characters.

-Here, decentralization means there is no company or central authority in control of what is being published.
+Here, `decentralization` means there is no company or central authority in control of what is being published.

-The system is censorship resistant in the sense that once a message is published, it can only be removed by the publisher.
+The system is `censorship resistant` in the sense that once a message is published, it can only be removed by the publisher.

-Accounts can receive donations in Ethereum's `Ether` crypto currency.
+All accounts can receive `donations` in Ethereum's Ether crypto currency.
 Being able to receive donations can be an incentive to run a decentralized microblogging feed.

-To not expose the social graph to the world, following other accounts is not supported on purpose.
+To not expose the user's social graph to the world, following other accounts is not supported on purpose.
 However, you could still implement this feature on the client side.

 Ether
 -----

-For account creation, registration and tweeting, you have to get `Ether`.
+For account creation, registration and tweeting, you have to get Ethereum's crypto currency `Ether`.
 You can either buy `Ether` for Dollar/Euro or trade `Ether` for Bitcoin.
 Instructions can be found here: [ethereum.org/ether](https://www.ethereum.org/ether).
 For example, you can use the [kraken.com](https://kraken.com) crypto currency exchange.

 At time of writing, pricing is as follows: